The Rubin Black Narcissus

 About the Speaker

 Thelma Schoonmaker has edited all of Martin Scorsese's films since Raging Bull, first working with Scorsese in his debut feature film Who's That Knocking at My Door.
 At NYU Schoonmaker also met Michael Wadleigh and later edited his influential music festival documentary, Woodstock, which gained her an Academy Award nomination for Best Editing.
 Her use of superimpositions and freeze frames added to the movie's wide appeal, thus helping to raise the artistry and visibility of documentary filmmaking to a new level.
 She is tied for the record for the most Academy Award wins in the category of Best Editing, with three for Raging Bull, The Aviator, and The Departed, and, with four other nominations (Woodstock, Goodfellas, Gangs of New York, and Hugo) is the second most-nominated editor in Academy Awards history.
-She was married to the British film director Michael Powell until his death in 1990 and has along with Martin Scorsese continues to champion his work.
-She has introduced four Michael Powell films at CabaretCinema, as well as Scorsese’s Kundun, which she edited.
+She was married to the British film director Michael Powell until his death in 1990 and along with Martin Scorsese continues to champion his work.
+She has introduced five Michael Powell films at CabaretCinema, as well as Scorsese’s Kundun, which she edited.